ppsmk388/ppsmk388.github.io/README.md

 ## 🎓 Education {#education}
 - **University of Washington, Seattle** — Doctor of Philosophy in Electrical and Computer Engineering
 - **Hong Kong University of Science and Technology** — Master of Philosophy in Artificial Intelligence
-- **Northeastern University** — Bachelor of Engineering in Computer Science and Technology
+- **Northeastern University** — Bachelor of Engineering in Computer Science and Engineering